openmm/openmm/docs-source/usersguide/application.rst

 simulation, assume we have already identified a set of structures we are interested in.
 These structures are saved in a set of PDB files.
 We want to loop over all the files in a directory, load them in one at a time, and compute the potential energy of each one.
-Assume we have already created our System and Simulation.
+Assume we have already created our :class:`System` and :class:`Simulation`.
 The following lines perform the analysis:

 .. samepage::
     ::